YADRO-KNS/obmc-yadro-cli/README.md

 Different users may have different access rights.
 Some of them need access to system resources that belong to root.

-Current implementation founded on Linux groups and `sudo` usage.
+Current implementation is based on Linux groups and `sudo` usage.

 OpenBMC has three predefined groups:
 - `priv-admin` (administrators);